pcroland/deew/README.md

                                        default: ddp
   -b BITRATE, --bitrate BITRATE        defaults: see config -dm DOWNMIX, --downmix DOWNMIX       1 / 2 / 6
-                                       specifies down/upmix, only works for DD/DDP
+                                       specifies downmix, only works for DD/DDP
                                        DD will be automatically downmixed to 5.1 in case of a 7.1 source -d DELAY, --delay DELAY              specifies delay as ms, s or frame@FPS FPS can be a number, division or ntsc / pal